krfkeith/bijective-goedel-numberings/READMEgoedel.txt

 A Scala package providing bijective Goedel numberings (ranking/unranking bijections to N) for members of a Term Algebra with an infinite supply of variables and functions symbols.

-The algorithms, using a generalized Cantor bijection between N and N^k (the only one known to be polynomial in size of the representations) ensure that:
+The algorithms, using a generalized Cantor bijection between N and N^k (known to be polynomial in size of the representations) ensure that:

 - a unique syntactically valid term is associated to each natural number